Last Updated: 2022-09-27

 $ gprof ./smoother gmon.out

-provides a flat profile and a summary of your application's call structure indicating dependencies within your source code as a call tree.
+gprof provides a flat profile and a summary of your application's call structure indicating dependencies within your source code as a call tree.
 A call tree depicts the relationships between routines in your source code.
 Combining timing information with a call tree will help you plan the order in which you port routines to the GPU.

-application is given below.
+The first section of the gprof output is the flat-profile.
+An example flat-profile for the smoother application is given below.
 The flat-profile provides a list of routines in your application, ordered by the percent time your program spends within those routines from greatest to least.
 Beneath the flat-profile, gprof provides documentation of each of the columns for your convenience.

 % cumulative self self total